 Ironically, many people begin to take opioids to deal with physical pain, but addiction can have the opposite effect.
 Yes, that’s right.
 One of the most problematic lasting effects of opioid addiction is increased pain sensitivity otherwise known as opioid-induced hyperalgesia.

 Indeed, in both human and animal studies increased pain sensitivity due to the use of opioids has been noted.
-However, scientists currently do not have a number of the people that are affected by this condition.
+However, scientists currently do not have a number of the people who are affected by this condition.